alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/anatomy-of-an-item.md

 > **_Every item in a table is uniquely identified by its primary key._**

 When creating a new table, you will need to specify the primary key of that table.
-Every item is a table is uniquely identified by its primary key.
+Every item in a table is uniquely identified by its primary key.
 Accordingly, the primary key must be included with every item that is written to a DynamoDB table.

 There are two types of primary keys.
 A **simple primary key** uses a single attribute to identify an item, such as a Username or an OrderId.
 Using a DynamoDB table with a simple primary key is similar to using most simple key-value stores, such as Memcached.